What Does GEMSAS Stand For?

 Step 1 - Determine your Degree Qualification

-Kindly note that the three-years of full-time equivalent study are known as 'Final-minus-2', 'Final-minus-1', 'Final' years.
+Kindly note that the three years of full-time equivalent study are known as 'Final-minus-2', 'Final-minus-1', and 'Final' years.

 Once you successfully determine your recent qualifying degree, the next step in the GPA calculation involves grouping the units in chronological order from the three full-time-equivalent study years.
-Again, remember to add all the units within the three-year FTE, which also includes repeated or failed units.
+Remember to add all the units within the three-year FTE, which also includes repeated or failed units.

 Each degree constitutes a certain number of units and credit points offered at the first, second, and final year of the study period.
 Enter the credit points achieved as per your transcript based on each enrolled unit.